Media-Democracy-Data-Coop/Media-Democracy-Data-Coop.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home

-title: "Media & Democracy Data Cooperative"
+# Media & Democracy Data Cooperative

+Welcome to the home page of the Media & Democracy Data Cooperative (MDDC).
+This website is under development
 ---